 What are those tall London buildings we can see behind the Beatles on their famous rooftop?
-Tony Barrell investigates
+Tony Barrell reports

 But there’s something else about the image that I find intriguing.
 Look at the skyline and you’ll see a number of tall buildings lurking in the haze of that cold January day.
 What are they?
-There are three in particular that piqued my curiosity, and further research revealed that these three “towers” represent British royalty, the Church of England, and time itself.
+There are three in particular that piqued my curiosity, and further research revealed that these three “towers” represent British government and the Church of England.

-The other tower, No 2, midway between the first and the third, was a tougher nut to crack.
-For a while I believed it was another church spire, and I thought I had matched it with the spires of a couple of churches in the West End.
+For a while I believed that tower No 2 was another church spire, and I thought I had matched it with the spires of a couple of places of worship in the West End.
 Unfortunately, its location on this skyline didn’t tally with the location of either of those churches: they were both in the wrong place.
-Then I followed the sightline leading from the roof towards this mystery building, and realised that there were no significant tall buildings for miles.
+Then I followed the sightline leading from the roof towards this mystery spire, and found that there were no significant tall buildings for miles.
 This led me to the supposition that it was a very high structure quite a distance away.
-As I continued to follow the sightline into Westminster, I hit Big Ben – or, more accurately, the clock tower now known as the Elizabeth Tower, which houses the bell known as Big Ben.
+I decided it was probably Big Ben – or, more accurately, the Westminster clock tower now known as the Elizabeth Tower, which houses the bell known as Big Ben.
 I would later discover this was wrong – though it wasn’t far off.

-So now we have the identities of all three “towers of power” visible from the famous rooftop of 3 Savile Row.
+Finally, then, we have the identities of all three “towers of power” visible from the famous rooftop.
 They’re all important and fascinating buildings – and sometimes they’re obliterated in reproductions of this photograph, which is a pity.

-Tony Barrell’s acclaimed and bestselling book The Beatles on the Roof is available now from good bookshops in the UK, North America and Australia.
+Tony Barrell’s bestselling book The Beatles on the Roof is available now from good bookshops in the UK, North America and Australia.